milaboratory/mixcr/README.md

   - sequencing quality scores for any extracted sequence
   - several other useful pieces of information

-- Completely transpatent pipeline, possible to track individual read fate from raw fastq entry to clonotype.
+- Completely transparent pipeline, possible to track individual read fate from raw fastq entry to clonotype.
 Several useful tools available to evaluate pipeline performance: human readable alignments visualization, diff tool for alignment and clonotype files, etc...

 ## Installation / Download